 The innovative cybersecurity concentration builds upon the BS program in applied computing.
-Students acquire the technical knowledge to secure networks and applications; an understanding of cybersecurity governance models and risk-management fundamentals; methods of communicating complex risk issues; and solutions for the challenges of implementing cybersecurity controls within various organizational models.
+Students acquire the technical knowledge to secure networks and applications, an understanding of cybersecurity governance models and risk management fundamentals, methods of communicating complex risk issues, and solutions for the challenges of implementing cybersecurity controls within various organizational models.
 Leadership, critical thinking and effective communication also are emphasized.
 Students gain experience with real-world cybersecurity organizations, protecting digital assets against compromise or theft.

 Graduates of the applied computing program with a concentration in cybersecurity are well prepared for graduate study as well as entry-level employment with businesses, nonprofits, government agencies and academic institutions.

-Applied Computing (Cybersecurity) (BS)
+Applied Computing (Cybersecurity), BS

 Find and apply for relevant scholarships.

 WUE eligible program

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.